kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/01-signup/06-add-mutation-component-to-signup.md

 `http://localhost:4444/graphiql`

-* This will enable us to set up how we want our mutation to run on the client
+* This will enable us to set up how we want our `mutation` to run on the `client`
 * Before when we ran this we were using static values for `username`, `email` and `password`

+## This not is if you are using Local MongoDB install
-## Houston we may have a problem (Occassional error when using local mongodb)
+### Houston we may have a problem (Occassional error when using local mongodb)
 * If you get the graphiql error "Topology was destroyed"
 * Find `node` process, kill it and rerun
 * Rerun mongo and dev server